 #1.
 This Man is an Archetype

 Carl Jung's psychoanalytic theory suggests that This Man is a universal dream archetype.
 Jung knew that dreams ultimately come from the unconscious mind, which is seeded by both individual and universal experiences.
 It's only natural that we might develop similar dream characters, based on shared experiences of movies, memes, and mainstream media.
+In lucid dreams, you can directly engage with such characters to explore their meaning through dream interpretation.

 If true, This Man could stem from the collective unconscious.
 And he could take the form of any one of Jung's archetypes; namely, the Self, the Shadow, the Animus, or the Persona.
 Dream archetypes are especially likely to appear in "grand dreams", which Jung saw as deeply transformative experiences that help to fully integrate the self.